 PIAC is delighted to note the success of the Work Development Order Scheme in reducing the impact of fines on people who are financially vulnerable.

-The scheme, adopted in NSW in 2011, has now seen 63,346 participants.
-The program allows people facing homelessness or who have other vulnerabilities to pay pay off outstanding fines through activities including volunteer work and engagement in treatment.
+The scheme, adopted in NSW in 2011, allows people facing homelessness or who have other vulnerabilities to pay off outstanding fines through activities including volunteer work and engagement in treatment.

-Since the scheme began, more than 102,000 WDOs have been approved, resolving $124,756 million in fines, according to Legal Aid NSW, with $35 million cleared in the last year alone.
+Legal Aid has reported that since the scheme began, more than 102,000 WDOs have been approved for over 63,000 participants, resolving $124,756 million in unpaid fines. $35 million in fines has been cleared in the last year alone.

 ‘Fines and debt are common problems for the people we help through the Homeless Persons’ Legal Service,’ said HPLS Managing Solicitor Roslyn Cook.

-‘The Work Development Orders (WDO) is a really important mechanism for many of our clients, and it has helped people facing homelessness to acquire skills, work experience and educational opportunities while reducing an otherwise crippling debt.
-It has been wondeful to see the success of the scheme, thanks to the work of Legal Aid NSW and Revenue NSW in its implementation.’
+‘The Work Development Order (WDO) scheme is a really important mechanism for many of our clients, and it has helped people facing homelessness to acquire skills, work experience and educational opportunities while reducing an otherwise crippling debt.
+It has been wonderful to see the success of the scheme, thanks to the work of Legal Aid NSW and Revenue NSW in its implementation.’

-‘When people are placed on WDOs, they pay their fines through a range of activities such as drug and alcohol treatment; education; vocational courses; financial or other counselling; mental health treatment; mentoring programs or voluntary work.’
+‘When people are placed on WDOs, they pay their fines through a range of activities such as drug and alcohol treatment, education, vocational courses, financial or other counselling, mental health treatment, mentoring programs or voluntary work,’ said Roslyn Cook.

-‘We would love to see the scheme extended to other forms of Government debt, particularly for debts owed to Housing NSW and social housing providers.’
+‘We would love to see the scheme extended to other forms of Government debt, particularly for debts owed to Housing NSW and other social housing providers,’ said Jonathon Hunyor.